Research methodologies

 Kara, Helen (2020) Decolonising Methods: A reading list.

 Keikelame, M. J., & Swartz, L. (2019).
 Decolonising research methodologies: lessons from a qualitative research project, Cape Town, South Africa.
-Global health action, 12(1), 1561175. https://doi.org/10.1080/16549716.2018.1561175
+Global health action12(1), 1561175. https://doi.org/10.1080/16549716.2018.1561175

 Smith, Linda Tuhiwai (1999/2008) Decolonising Methodologies.
 Zed Books.